 23.)
 Do I own the copyright to my photos?

-You are granted a license to print your photos when and where you like.
+You are always granted a license to print and share your photos.

 24.)
 Can you provide references or reviews?

 I am always pleased to provide professional references and references from previous clients.
-I also invite you to read my clients hand-written testimonials and see my reviews on WeddingWire, TheKnot, Google and Yelp.
+I also invite you to read my clients hand-written testimonials and see my hundreds of all 5/5 reviews on WeddingWire, TheKnot, Google and Yelp.

 25.)
 Can you send me a sample wedding photography contract to review?